lindem/FirstContract/README.md

 return a non-negative, proper number, and you want code to die then and there if that isn't the case, then contracts are a tool to do that.

 Firstcontract will throw Exceptions to have your code die.
+It doesn't require you to even rewrite to the function you are making a contract for.
+It's terse and on npm.

 ## getting firstcontract